chrisgrieser/obsidian-theme-design-utilities/README.md

 ### Light/Dark Mode Toggle
 A simple command to toggle between light and dark mode.
 Set a hotkey to quickly change the mode of the theme.

+### CSS Feature Compatibility (Chrome Version)
+Will display a notice with the current Chrome version utilized by Obsidian to render CSS.
+Sites like [MDN](https://developer.mozilla.org/en-US/) or [W3-Schools](https://www.w3schools.com/cssref/css3_pr_overflow-y.asp) usually document the minimum Chrome version required for a certain CSS feature at the bottom of the feature's documentation page.

 ### Cheatsheet
 Open a cheat sheet showing the Obsidian CSS classes.